lucas-varela/Bodiless-JS/packages/cx-elements/doc/CX_Elements.md

 # CanvasX Elements

-CanvasX Elements is composed of [element tokens](https://johnsonandjohnson.github.io/Bodiless-JS/#/Design/DesignSystem?id=element-tokens) to implement the CanvasX design system.
+CanvasX Elements is composed of [element tokens](../Design/DesignSystem?id=element-tokens) to implement the CanvasX design system.

-It consists of the following type of component clement tokens and all are in the associated tokens folders:
+It consists of the following type of component element tokens and all are in the associated tokens folders:

 * Color
 * Font Size